-Unfortunately, myths and misconceptions about genital HPV abound, and in some cases do considerable harm.
+Unfortunately, there are many myths and misconceptions about genital HPV, and in some cases these can cause real harm.
 Bad information can cause a person to suffer terrible anxiety unnecessarily, to doubt a partner’s faithfulness, or even to undergo painful and expensive treatment that could have been avoided.
 Most dangerous of all, misinformation may lead people to neglect a very simple procedure that saves lives.

 Another difficulty is that to some degree, the overall topic of genital HPV is complex and confusing to everyone, lay person and scientist alike.

 Below we take on some of the most common myths and misconceptions we’ve encountered on the topic of genital HPV and offer clear and accurate information in response.

 It is true that a higher number of sexual partners over the course of a lifetime does correlate with a higher risk for STIs, including HPV.
 This is not because of any moral judgment concerning “casual” sex as compared with “committed” sex, but simply because the more sexual partners you have, the more likely you will have a partner who (knowingly or unknowingly) is carrying an STI.

 However, STIs can be passed along as readily in a loving, long-term relationship as in a one-night stand.
 And HPV is the virus to prove it.
 At least one study of middle-class, middle-aged women, most of them married with children, found that 21% were infected with cervical HPV.
 In other studies, according to Nancy Kiviat, MD, a researcher at the University of Washington, about 80% of people who have had as few as four sexual partners have been infected with HPV.

 The virus can remain in the body for weeks, years, or even a lifetime, giving no sign of its presence.
 Or a genital HPV infection may produce warts, lesions, or cervical abnormalities after a latent period of months or even years.